tinacms/tinacms-site/content/blog/screen-plugins.md

 }
 ```

-Like all good GenX'ers, the parent function did it's best but can't help raising children in an economy ruined by the previous generation.
-To help lessen the blow, the parents will at least give their children memes.
+Like all good GenX'ers, the parent function did it's best.
+Unfortunately it couldn't help but raise it's children in an economy ruined by the previous generation.
+To help lessen the blow, the parents will at least provide their children memes.

 To unleash memes for the kids, we'll make a screen plugin that will spread snarky, cynical humor.
 Let's set this up in three steps: